Anarik39/new-automation-tool-for-you/README.md

 # New automation tool for you

-I made a SPA application based on the Figma layout.
+SPA application based on the Figma layout.

 Stack: Vue 2, Vue-router, Vuex, Vuetify